• Skip to primary navigation

 May 29, 2015 by Nicole Coudal

-They have to be tasty, thin, not dough-y, and slightly crispy on the edges, and THESE pancakes hit on all those cylinders.
+They have to be tasty, not-too-thick, not dough-y, and slightly crispy on the edges.
+THESE pancakes hit all those cylinders.

 My family has been making this recipe for as long as I can remember and I’ve made them so many times I can pretty much make them in the dark (not that I’ve actually tried that).
-The recipe came from my grandmother, who used to call them “Swedish Oatmeal Pancakes” but I changed my title so it was more obvious what was in the recipe.
-She shared it with her three daughters (including my mom, the middle kid) some time in 1970.
+The recipe came from my grandmother, who used to call them “Swedish Oatmeal Pancakes” and she shared it with her three daughters (including my mom, the middle kid) some time in 1970.
 Rumor has it Memere got it from a co-worker in the Fall River, Massachusetts school system, but that’s where the trail ends.

-There are three great things about these pancakes:
+There are 3 great things about these pancakes:

 3) they’re delicious.